MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-operator.md

     ![HoloLens Instance Select.](media/InstanceSelection.png "HoloLens Instance Select")

-8. Follow the instructions to access the main menu and choose an activity.
+8. Follow the instructions to access the Main menu and choose an activity.

     ![Main Menu Learning and work activity.](media/LearningMoment.gif "Main Menu Learning and work activity")

-> [!NOTE]
-> If you're a Dynamics 365 Guides admin, you can assign the **Operator** role to operators so that they can view guides but can't edit them.
-If you assign the **Operator** role to a user, the user can also skip the step in the **Select Mode** dialog box and open a guide directly.
-For more information, see [Assign an Author or Operator role to a user](assign-role.md).

 ## Sign out of the HoloLens app